mattfritz/self-hosted-ansible/README.md

 ## Usage

-To run agaist a remote host, configure another host in the `hosts` inventory file and execute `ansible-playbook -i hosts playbook.yml`
+To run agaist a remote host, configure another host in the `hosts` inventory file, add required application variables to `vars/main.yml` and execute `ansible-playbook -i hosts playbook.yml`

+## TODO

+- [ ] Bootstrap database on initial provision
+- [ ] Backup database snapshots to S3
+- [ ] Use example `yml` files for secrets
+- [ ] Makefile for common tasks

 ## License